AustralianBioCommons/human-omics-data-sharing-field-guide/pages/data_repositories.md

 ## Data repositories explained

-Choose a data respository below to learn more about it:
+Choose a data repository below to learn more about it:

-{% include section-navigation-tiles.html type="data_repositories" search=true except="data_repositories.md" %}
+{% include section-navigation-tiles.html type="data_repositories" affiliations=true search=true %}